thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 Note: for rapid development and test, make targets exist for:
 - `make build-and-push-operator` - build the operator at current version
 - `make clean-up` - delete the operator and default named hello cr
-- `make redeploy-operator` - create the operator deployment (assume service_account, role and role_binding already exist)
+- `make redeploy-operator` - create the operator deployment (assuming service_account, role and role_binding already exist)
 - `make create-cr` - create example-hello hello cr (assume service and route already exist)
 - `curl http://hello1.drb-hello-operator.apps.RESTOFCLUSTERHOSTNAME/hello`

-This change can be seen at commit: 4433101: https://github.com/thisisdavidbell/hello-operator/commit/44331014e4c1f18e6a3212f50d3d9d6a925a660d
+This change can be seen at commit: [4433101](https://github.com/thisisdavidbell/hello-operator/commit/44331014e4c1f18e6a3212f50d3d9d6a925a660d)

 # 16. Confirm that cr creation works as expected, but cr update has no effect